JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/compiler-semantic-toolchain.md

 - 2 allow rules under deny -> `default="allow"` with 1 deny rule

 This is the inverse of compilation: reachability matrix in, minimal policy out.
 It gives engineers confidence their policy is not carrying dead weight and surfaces when a default switch or segment reorganization would simplify the policy.

+### Interpreting the output

+Compare `current_rule_count` to `normalized_rule_count`.
+If they are equal, your policy is already minimal for the reachability it produces.
+If the normalized count is lower, the `normalized_policy` shows a shorter form that produces identical connectivity.

+The normalizer may suggest a different `default` than the one you wrote.
+A policy with `default="deny"`, 2 segments, and 1 allow rule might normalize to `default="allow"` with 1 deny rule.
+Both produce the same reachability.
+The normalizer picks whichever form uses fewer primitives.

+A lower normalized count does not mean you should switch.
+The current policy may encode structural intent (segment names, explicit groupings) that the normalizer cannot see.
+The output tells you the reachability cost of that intent: "you wrote 3 rules but 1 would produce the same connectivity."
+Whether the extra structure is worth keeping is a judgment call.

 ## Policy Diff